We wrote this guide to help you determine what kind of system will best suit your organization.

-Point of sale (POS), customer relationship management (CRM), and inventory software systems are critical to gun shop owners.
-Gun shop owners must carefully track which items are ordered, received into inventory, and sold.
-Lost, stolen, and destroyed firearms must be documented and reported.
-Customers are subject to background checks which also must be documented.
+Point of sale (POS), customer relationship management (CRM) and inventory systems are critical to gun shop owners.
+Gun shop owners must carefully track which items are ordered, received into inventory and sold.
+Lost, stolen and destroyed firearms must be documented and reported.
+Customers are subject to background checks, which also must be documented.
 The ATF has specific requirements for gun shop software which include a compliant backup system.

 While evaluating systems, gun and tactical gear shop owners should consider the following functions to meet their unique requirements:

 |Federal Firearms Transaction Record (ATF 4473)||ATF Form 4473 must be completed when a firearm is sold over the counter or through the mail.
 The system should collect the information about the customer and provide the necessary form with an option to file it electronically.|

 |National Instant Criminal Background Check System (NICS)||The system should support running NICS checks through the appropriate state point of contact (POC) or through the FBI in states without a POC.|

 |National Firearms Act (NFA) forms||The system should track which inventory items are subject to NFA reporting.
 For those items, it should complete the correct NFA forms when title is transferred.|